whydenyscry/Dynamics-of-Chaotic-Attractors-Part-2/README.md

 # Dynamics of Chaotic 3D Attractors: Part 2

-This is a sequel to my repository [Dynamics of Chaotic 3D Attractors: Part 1](https://github.com/whydenyscry/Dynamics-of-Chaotic-Attractors-Part-1)on which I have reached the limit for using mathematical expressions.
+This is a sequel to my repository [Dynamics of Chaotic 3D Attractors: Part 1](https://github.com/whydenyscry/Dynamics-of-Chaotic-Attractors-Part-1) on which I have reached the limit for using mathematical expressions.
 This repository will also only consider 3D attractors.

 The plots are also available on Pinterest and Behance: